-GETED 1 POPULA TION TYPE (only one selection from either (i) or(ii) - Maximum 6 points) A. Special Needs Households (i) Population Served (Check one or more of (a), (b, (c) or (d) and one of (i), (ii) or (iii)) (a) Homeless Households (b) Disabled Households (b) Disabled Hollecholds (c) Single Parent Households (d) Veterans 0.774.2 (i) Thirty Percent serve such households or 6 - (ii) Twenty Percent serve such households 5 or ١. (iii) Ten Percent serve such households 4 (ii) Elderly Households - 100% of the project units are designated for Elderly Households 6 Support written o ive Services commitmen Permanent Supportive Housing.
+II.
+TAR GETED P OPULATION TYPE (only one selection from either (i) or(ii) - Maximum 6 points) А. Special Needs Households Population Served (Check one or more of (a), (b, (c), (d) or (e) and one of (i), (ii) or (iii)) (a) Homeless Households (b) Disabled Households (c) Single Parent Households (d) Veterans (e) Victims of domestic violence (i) Thirty Percent serve such households or 6 (ii) Twenty Percent serve such households 5 or (iii) Ten Percent serve such households 4 (iii) Ten Feren serve such households - (ii) Elderly Households - 100% of the project units are designated for Elderly Households 6 Supportiv written co ot apply to Permanent Supportive Housing.
 To earn points for this category project must provide supportive services.
-Application must include the following: (1) Description of stailored to each Special Needs Household (See Supportive Services Definitions).
-(2) Cost per annum of Supportive Services per Special Needs Household or thom governmental or non-profit agency that Supportive Services will be provided to Project without cost.
-(3) Experience of Taxpayer/Owner in developing pecial Needs Households.
-DITY I DEVEL OF PMENT AREAS AND OTHER PREFERENCES (Select All That Apply - Maximum of 22 points) KIIII DEVELOI MENT AKEAS AND OTHER FREFERENCES (Select All That Apply - Maximum of 22 points) A. Extend ed Affordability Agreement (Only one selection allowed) Taxnave er/Owner will execute an Extended Affordability Agreement to keep the project affordable until after the: Tunpuy and the second and another including a general content of the project and and a second a second and a second (i) 35th year 3 (ii) 40th year 4 (iii) 45th year 3 Lease to own projects ineligible; not eligible if executing Corporation's Option to Purchase and Right of First Refusal Agreement.
-B. Increas ed Unit Affordability (Maximum one selection allowed from B(i) and Maximum one selection allowed from B(ii) (i) Extremely Low Income Targeting (a) At least 5% but less than 10% of units serve households (other than PSH) with incomes at or below 30% AMI 4 (b) At least 5% and less than 10% of units serve PSH households with incomes at or below 20% AMI 3 Points only allowe d for additional units set aside above the required 5% of units at or below 30% AMI.
-Not applicable to projects with HAP Contracts or USDA/RD with PBRA. (ii) Very Low Income Targeting 2 (a) 20 percent of the units (other than PSH) between 31-50% AMI(b) 25 percent of the units (other than PSH) between 31%-50% AMI 4 (c) 35 percent of the units (other than PSH) between 31%-50% AMI 5 oints in this section, units must be reflected on the rental income page of the application.
-Project must evidence ability to maintain 30% AMI units via rental income, throughout the projects affordability period.
+Application must include the following: (1) Description of we Services tailored to each Special Needs Household (See Supportive Services Definitions).
+(2) Cost per annum of Supportive Services per Special Needs Household or ommitment from governmental or non-profit agency that Supportive Services will be provided to Project without cost.
+(3) Experience of Taxpayer/Owner in developing servicing Special Needs Households.
+III BDI EVELOPMENT ADEAS AND OTHED DEFEDENCES (Select All Their Argely, Maximum of 22 points) ш. Ркі OKITYD EVELOPMENT AREAS AND OTHER PREFERENCES (Select All That Apply - Maximum of 22 points) А. Extended Affordability Agreement (Only one selection allowed) Taxpayer/Owner will execute an Extended Affordability Agreement to keep the project affordable until after the: (i) 35th year (ii) 40th year 3 (ii) 40th year (iii) 45th year 4 5 Lease to own projects ineligible; not eligible if executing Corporation's Option to Purchase and Right of First Refusal Agreement. В. Increased Unit Affordability (Maximum one selection allowed from B(i) and Maximum one selection allowed from B(ii) (i) Extremely Low Income Targeting (a) At least 5% but less than 10% of units serve households (other than PSH) with incomes at or below 30% AMI 4 (b) At least 5% and less than 10% of units serve PSH households with incomes at or below 20% AMI 3 Points of only allowed for additional units set aside above the required 5% of units at or below 30% AMI.
+Not applicable to projects with HAP Contracts or USDA/RD with PBRA. (ii) Very Low Income Targeting 2 (a) 20 percent of the units (other than PSH) between 31-50% AMI (b) 25 percent of the units (other than PSH) between 31%-50% AMI 3 4 (c) 35 percent of the units (other than PSH) between 31%-50% AMI 5 To au alify for points in this section, units must be reflected on the rental income page of the application.
+Project must evidence ability to maintain 30% AMI units via rental income, grants or subsidies throughout the projects affordability period.
 Only one-and two-bedroom units will qualify as PSH units.
-To qualify for PSH points (ii) applicant must submit letter of the Executive Director of the Louisiana Housing Authority.
+To qualify for PSH points (ii) applicant must submit letter of PSH Support f from the Executive Director of the Louisiana Housing Authority.
 The letter of support must be requested no later than 14 days prior to the application due date.
-C. GOVER RNMENTAL PRIORITIES - Select all that apply.(Maximum 4 points) Census Tract Number: Parish Location: (i) Project located in a Difficult Development Area (DDA), Qualified Census Tract (QCT) or Federally recognized or State recognized Tribal Tract: 2 or reacting recognized of black recognized fillout fluor. (ii) Project located in a parish that has not received an award of LIHTC within the last 20 years.
-Grant, La Salle, St. Charles, St. Helena, St. John the Baptist, Tensas 2
+C C. GOVERNMENTAL PRIORITIES - Select all that apply.(Maximum 4 points) Census Tract Number: Parish Location: (i) Project located in a Difficult Development Area (DDA), Qualified Census Tract (QCT) 2 or Federally recognized or State recognized Tribal Tract: (ii) Project located in a parish that has not received an award of LIHTC within the last 20 years.
+Grant, La Salle, St. Charles, St. Helena, St. John the Baptist, Tensas 2 1